abhim8/abhim8/README.md

 #### 💬 About Me
 I'm **Abhilash Movva**, a software engineer with 2+ years of experience at LeadSquared, having worked on cloud software for CRM and marketing automation platforms.

-Seeking back-end roles, preferably in Bangalore / Hyderabad, India.
+ Actively exploring backend engineering roles in Bangalore or Hyderabad, India.
 Proficient in Java, Spring Boot, AWS, SQL, C++, JS, Python.

 #### Contact me
 - [Resume]()